GoogleCloudPlatform/k8s-config-connector/CONTRIBUTING.md

-The script `gcp-setup.sh` annotates your `default` namespace in the GKE cluster with a [project-id](https://cloud.google.com/config-connector/docs/how-to/organizing-resources/project-scoped-resources#annotate_namespace_configuration) annotation equals to your default GCP project id in gcloud.
+The script `gcp-setup.sh` annotates your `default` namespace in the GKE cluster with a [project-id](https://cloud.google.com/config-connector/docs/how-to/organizing-resources/project-scoped-resources#annotate_namespace_configuration) annotation equal to your default GCP project id in gcloud.
 This enables Config Connector to create GCP resources in that default GCP project.
 We can validate by creating an Artifact Registry resource through Config Connector.